DenisCarriere/geocoder/docs/index.md

 ## Twitter

-Speak up on Twitter @[DenisCarriere] and tell me how you use this Python Geocoder.
+Speak up on Twitter [DenisCarriere] and tell me how you use this Python Geocoder.
 New updates will be pushed to Twitter Hashtags [#python].

 ## Topic not available?

-If you cannot find a topic you are looking for, please feel free to ask me @[DenisCarriere] or post them on the [Github Issues Page].
+If you cannot find a topic you are looking for, please feel free to ask me [DenisCarriere] or post them on the [Github Issues Page].

 ## Feedback